auranic/ClinTrajan/README.md

 ## Tutorial

-A simplified tutorial showing the basic steps of ClinTrajan analysis is [available here](https://github.com/auranic/ClinTrajan/blob/master/tutorial/tutorial.md)
+A simplified tutorial showing the basic steps of ClinTrajan analysis is [available here](https://github.com/auranic/ClinTrajan/blob/master/tutorial/tutorial.md).
+This tutorial is just better explained presentation of [this Jupyter notebook](ClinTrajan_tutorial.ipynb).

 ## Case studies